Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Learning Residual Dynamics

 \subsection{Network Architecture}

-The network architecture as well as the system space and action space parameters are represented in Fig. \ref{fig:netarch}.
+The network architecture and system space parameters are depicted in Fig. \ref{fig:netarch}.
 The observations comprise the position of 6 joints: shoulder, hip and waist with 3 degrees of freedom (DoF), ankle with 2 DoF, knee and elbow with 1 DoF.
-Considering that all joints are mirrored except the waist, there are 23 joint variables.
-Additional observations include the foot center of pressure (relative to its center, in $x$ and $y$) and respective force magnitude, the torso's linear and angular velocity, height, pitch, and roll; totalling 38 state space variables.
-This information is fed to a neural network composed of two hidden layers of 64 neurons, producing 27 continuous values that control some joints' actuators, two high-level parameters (the step length and COM height) and two PD gain vectors ($\boldsymbol{K}_{\Phi}$ from \eqref{eq:PDTorso} and $\boldsymbol{K}_{\zeta}$ from \eqref{eq:dcm_tracker}).
-The high-level parameters regulate the analytical controller by providing the duration of each step and the COM height, needed to generate the leg joint trajectories.
-The joint positions are controlled with residuals, which are added to the precomputed trajectories.
+All joints are mirrored except the waist.
+Additional observations include the foot relative centre of pressure (in $x$ and $y$) and respective force magnitude, the torso's linear and angular velocity, height, pitch, and roll; totalling 38 state variables.
+This data is fed to a neural network with 2 hidden layers of 64 neurons, that produces joint residuals, which are added to the precomputed trajectories; and high-level parameters to regulate the kernel pattern generator: step length, COM height, and two PD gain vectors ($\boldsymbol{K}_{\Phi}$ from \eqref{eq:PDTorso} and $\boldsymbol{K}_{\zeta}$ from \eqref{eq:dcm_tracker}).

-Both the state space and action space parameters are grouped in two categories, according to the symmetry transformations used for data augmentation.
-Category A includes duplicated observations that are mirrored, considering the reflection symmetry in the sagittal plane.
-Category B includes unique observations that may remain unchanged or suffer an inversion transformation.
-As an example, the torso's height and pitch are not transformed when generating symmetric samples, but the roll angle is inverted.
-The linear and angular velocities are common is some axes, and inverted in others to obtain their symmetric counterparts.
+The system space parameters are grouped into two symmetry transformations categories for data augmentation.
+Category A includes duplicated observations that are mirrored, considering the sagittal plane.
+Category B includes unique observations that may remain unchanged (e.g. torso's height) or suffer an inversion transformation (e.g. roll angle).